vm-rivii/vm-rivii/README.md

-- 👋 Hi, I’m @vm-rivii
-- 👀 I’m interested in ... art, music, linguistics, video games, computers
-- 🌱 I’m currently learning ...
-Javascript, Python
-- 💞️ I’m looking to collaborate on ...
-N/A
-- 📫 How to reach me ...
-N/A
+Hello!
+I’m Vanessa!
+I have a Linguistics B.A. from CSU Northridge.
+During my time there, I took some computer science courses and a computational linguistics course.
+I’m interested in linguistics, computers, art, and video games.
+I’m currently learning Javascript and Python.
+I'm looking to continue my coding journey and add projects as I go.
+Reach me at vn.murillo@outlook.com!

 <!---
 vm-rivii/vm-rivii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.